martinrist/typescript-knowledgebase/wiki/Functions.md

 - Functions are a specialised kind of object, which means that they can have
   properties:
-    - e.g. if a function needs a 'static' variable whose values persist across invocations, it's often convenient to use a function property
+    - e.g. if a function needs a 'static' variable whose values persist across invocations, it's often convenient to use a function property.